-Please note that acts of war or terrorism do not quality for this list.
+Please note that acts of war or terrorism do not qualify for this list.
 Those disasters were intentional, not accidental.

 So, let’s begin the countdown!

 Also, in 1973, in nearby Bridgeton, Missouri, 47,000 tons of nuclear waste was illegally dumped in the West Lake landfill.
 Eventually, in 1990, this area became an Environmental Protection Agency (EPA) Superfund site.
-Moreover, in recent years, an uncontrolled, underground fire has been moving toward this landfill, a potential calamity since the fire could burn the radioactive waste, sending toxic particles airborne, contaminating other local areas, including, perhaps, the nearby Missouri River.
+Moreover, in recent years, an uncontrolled, underground fire has been moving toward this landfill, a potential calamity since the fire could burn the radioactive waste, sending toxic particles airborne and contaminating other local areas, including perhaps the nearby Missouri River.
 Republic Services, which owns the West Lake landfill, claims that the toxic waste is maintained in “a safe and managed state.”

 Many residents think that before they moved into this area, they were not told about the buried radioactive material.
 Therefore, they want this contamination removed, or the federal and state governments should pay to relocate them.

-In March 1979, one of three nuclear reactors at the Three-Mile Island power plant in Pennsylvania nearly melted down, a catastrophe which could have vented massive amounts of radioactivity into the atmosphere.
+In March 1979, one of three nuclear reactors at the Three-Mile Island power plant in Pennsylvania nearly melted down, a catastrophe that could have vented massive amounts of radioactivity into the atmosphere.
 The trouble started when a valve stuck open, allowing large amounts of nuclear reactor coolant to escape, which raised the temperature of the nuclear reactor.
 Some human error added to the trouble, but very little radioactivity was leaked or vented into the environment.
 Nobody got sick—nobody died.

-Times were hard during the Great Depression of the 1930s, and they got much worse for people living in the Middle West, when vast dust clouds roiled over thousands of the square miles of the U.S., at times reaching as far east as New York City.
+Times were hard during the Great Depression of the 1930s, and they got much worse for people living in the Midwest when vast dust clouds roiled over thousands of square miles of the U.S., at times reaching as far east as New York City.
 The cause was drought and soil erosion on a massive scale in the Great Plains of the U.S. and Canada.
-Farmers, some of whom knowing little or nothing about the ecology of the Plains, used tractors to till deeply into the prairie grass, exposing the moist earth to wind and sun, a farming technique which led to disaster.
+Farmers, some of whom knew little or nothing about the ecology of the Plains, used tractors to till deeply into the prairie grass, exposing the moist earth to wind and sun, a farming technique that led to disaster.
 The topsoil simply blew away, leaving nothing fertile to grow crops.